connorheyz/online-notes/md-articles/ap-comp-gov/3-13-Notes.md

  - The supreme leader stayed above the fray.
 He concluded that the economic sanctions would require a more compromising foreign policy.
 His refusal to to back the conservative esured that the conservstive clerical institutions would not interfere with the elections

 ## Short Essay
 Ever since the revolution of 1979, Iran  has been in disarray.
 However, one person managed to dominate Iranian politics.
-Hassan Rouhani lived in a non-c
+Hassan Rouhani lived in a non-clerical household and eventually became a cleric himself.
+In 2013, after he held many positions in the government before, he ran for president.
+Hassan Rouhani won by a lot.
+This is because of his ties
 ## Current Event

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzMTA3NDc5NiwtNDYzNTkxMTc1LC03Nz
+eyJoaXN0b3J5IjpbLTI4MzA3Nzg3MSwtNDYzNTkxMTc1LC03Nz
 A1NzE3NDRdfQ==
 -->